MileHacker Logo

 • Some beaches may not be easily accessible without private transport.

-• Consider visiting during shoulder seasons when crowds are lower.
+• Consider visiting during shoulder seasons when the crowds are lower.

 Getting Around Summary

 Skiathos offers diverse transport for various travel styles.
-Public buses are great for beach access.
+Public buses are excellent for beach access.
 Taxis for convenience.
 Rentals (scooter, car) for independence.
 Boats for island hopping.

 Pre-booking during peak times is good.